Member Organizations

 Audit Oversight Arrangements

-There is no independent audit oversight authority.
-Auditors in Barbados are regulated by the Institute of Chartered Accountants of Barbados (ICAB) as established by the Institute of Chartered Accountants of Barbados (Incorporation) Act 1974.
-Membership of the institute is mandatory to practice auditing.
+There is no independent public audit oversight authority in Barbados.
+Oversight and regulation of auditors are carried out by the Institute of Chartered Accountants of Barbados (ICAB) under the Institute of Chartered Accountants of Barbados (Incorporation) Act, 1974 and related regulations.
+Membership in ICAB is mandatory for individuals conducting statutory audits in the jurisdiction.

 -